 Prior to joining the firm, Mr. Absher was a Unix Systems Engineer for Lowe's Companies, Inc. While with Lowe's, he engineered integrated hardware and software solutions for approximately 1,000 retail locations and designed, tested and implemented a security system that involved customizing open-source software.
 He also wrote low-level software to interface numerous peripheral devices with point-of-sale systems and was a member of a team that developed a Linux point-of-sale system.

-Mr. Absher was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2022.
+Mr. Absher was recognized in The Best Lawyers in America® for Intellectual Property Litigation in 2022 and for Patent Litigation and Intellectual Property Litigation in 2023.
 He was named a North Carolina "Rising Star" in 2017 and the four years immediately preceding for Intellectual Property Law by Super Lawyers magazine.
 Mr. Absher was also recognized as a 2013 "Legal Elite" by Business North Carolina magazine in the area of Intellectual Property Law.
 While at Wake Forest University, he was a recipient of the Law Faculty Scholarship.

 Representing GREE, Inc., a Japanese gaming and internet media company in a large-scale patent battle with Supercell, a Finnish mobile game development company.
 Kilpatrick Townsend launched suits involving more than 20 patents against Supercell.
 The case has led to a complex series of litigations in district court resulting in more than $100 million in jury verdicts in favor of GREE, as well as at the PTAB and before the Federal Circuit.
 The Kilpatrick Townsend team obtained a jury verdict for GREE in the Eastern District of Texas of willful infringement, asserting five patents and an award of at least $8.5 million for damages against Supercell in September 2020, and a second jury verdict of willful infringement in favor of GREE and an award of at least $92 million in damages in May 2021.
 GREE, Inc. v.
 Supercell Oy, Nos.
 2:19-cv-00237, 2:19-cv-00310, 2:19-cv-00311, 2:19-cv-00070, 2:19-cv-00071 (E.D.
 Tex.)
 (Judge Gilstrap).